jarviscanada/jarvis_data_eng_TristanTapson/linux_sql/README.md

 | disk_io | number of disk I/O | int | not null |
 | disk_available | root directory avaiable disk space (in mB) | int | not null |

-## Test (TODO - image file with sample output)
+## Test
-How did you test your bash scripts and SQL queries?
-What was the result?

 To test the bash scripts and queries, work was completed within a linux virtual machine, primarily operated using the Command Line Interface.
+The end goal of the project is to provide tangible results, which is done using database querying.
+Further information about the specific queries can be found in the ***/sql/queries.sql*** file.

 ![image_2](./assets/sampleOutput.PNG)
+*sample output for a server failure query*

 ## Deployment
 For the purpose of this assignment, the app code (scripts & sql files) is stored on a remote repository.
 GitHub is used here, and development was done locally.
 In addtion, docker is used to create a container, with a specific postgreSQL image.

-## Improvements (TODO - explainations)
+## Improvements
-Write at least three things you want to improve
+Listed below are three improvements that could be added to the application to improve it:
-- handle hardware update
+- **handle hardware updates**
+Computer hardware may be updated, and it would be useful to have a script that allows for a user to update these changes within the database tables.

+- **database creation**
+Although we are to assume the appropriate database has been created, it is also recommended that we create the database before hand (either using a script or sql create) if the project is ported onto other machines.

-- single run script
+- **single run script**
-- error failure detection
+By having a single run script in addition to including the afformentioned database creation change, we could entirely automate the process.
+In addition, it would also be good practice to create either a terminal output or log file that will let the user know which part of the cluster agent program failed, assuming we are structuring our single run script to use all the scripts we have initially created for this program.